 By now we were pro’s at packing up and moving on to the next city, we put our luggage back into the storage room to use our last few hours in Vienna exploring the Belvedere grounds.

 We had put our bags in the luggage rack and found seats when twenty minutes into the journey the train stopped and everyone got off.
-A confused looking spannish lady came over to I assume ask what was happening, but as we were all equally confused we got off the train.
+A confused looking Spanish lady came over to I assume ask what was happening, but as we were all equally confused we got off the train.
 It showed no sign of going anywhere and we were in what can only be described as the middle of nowhere, the ‘station’ was nothing more than a shack and was surrounded by fields.
 Everyone who understood what was happening had formed a queue outside while my German is horrific I managed to get a few words, for some reason the train was now being replaced by a bus for what reason we had no clue why or where to.
 We were hoping it would just take us to the next station we were meant to go to if only it had been that simple!

 The train arrived after what felt like an age and we were on it for about half an hour before reaching our next stop, now this really was in the middle of nowhere we were literally up a mountain.
-We had to clamber across the tracks to reach the correct platform, which is not something I am accustomed to with high speed trains going past.
+We had to clamber across the tracks to reach the correct platform, which is not something I am accustomed to with high-speed trains going past.

-By this time we had come to recognise our fellow lost travellers, and had befriended an Irish couple who were caught up in the same chaos as us and just trying to get to Budapest.
+By this time we had come to recognise our fellow lost travellers and had befriended an Irish couple who were caught up in the same chaos as us and just trying to get to Budapest.

-They had just finished discussing with some austrians as to our next moves and had the name of the next train station we were to get off at, so we decided to follow their lead.
+They had just finished discussing with some Austrians as to our next moves and had the name of the next train station we were to get off at, so we decided to follow their lead.

 Getting onto our third train of the day we were on for a little while longer until getting off at our final station which we were thrilled had everything written in Hungarian so at least we were in the right country!

 Here we were faced with a dilemma of wait another 40 minutes for a train that our tickets worked on or get on the next one in 5 minutes that required reservations.
-With my phone already dead and harries almost gone and not too sure where exactly in austira/hungary we were we thought it was a better move to just try and get there as quickly as possible.
+With my phone already dead and harries almost gone and not too sure where exactly in Austria/Hungary we were, we thought it was a better move to just try and get there as quickly as possible.

-Luckily thanks to all the travel disruptions no one came to check our tickets and we spent our final train journey for the first time that day in releative peace and actually managed to get a seat.
+Luckily thanks to all the travel disruptions no one came to check our tickets and we spent our final train journey for the first time that day in relative peace and actually managed to get a seat.

-We were overjoyed to finally find ourselves in Budapest which lasted about 30 seconds when we realised we were in the wrong budapest train station.
-Harrie however hilariously was desperate for a toilet and was happy to be in any station, until she actually saw the toilets which were in her words ‘a little shack full of chickens that a man lived in covered in flies.’
+We were overjoyed to finally find ourselves in Budapest which lasted about 30 seconds when we realised we were in the wrong Budapest train station.
+Harrie however was desperate for a toilet and was happy to be in any station, until she actually saw the toilets which were in her words ‘a little shack full of chickens that a man lived in covered in flies.’

-We had finally arrived at our first hotel on our trip as all the hostels were fully booked for szigets festival.
+We had finally arrived at our first hotel on our trip as all the hostels were fully booked for Sziget’s festival.
 The Kings hotel was located down a bit of a dodgy alleyway but the place itself was nice enough for a budget hotel.
-It just goes to show for anyone that is apprehensive about staying in hostels often they are superior to cheap hotels.
+It just goes to show for anyone apprehensive about staying in hostels often they are superior to cheap hotels.
 It had a very authentic style but more importantly than anything else it had the first real air con so we were thrilled.